didierganthier/the-productivity-bible/README.md

 # The Productivity Bible
-How to be productive and get things done
+How to be productive and get things done at the right time.

 # Weekly Schedule